 Best text messaging apps in 2025

-When it comes to the best Android messaging app, however, there are some great options.
-Some are very minimal in terms of what additional features they offer.
+There are some great Android messaging apps, some very minimal in terms of what additional features they offer.
 Others have custom features like chat backgrounds, fonts, and different categories.
-Google Messages is generally the default text messaging app in most modern Android phones, and it does it does a fine job.
+Google Messages is generally the default text messaging app in most modern Android phones, and it does a fine job.
 In case you're looking for something more, we've got a tried and tested list of some of the best ones on the Play Store.

 Text messaging just the way you like it